-Evidence Based Practice and Research project proposals that address clinical practice, educational, or administrative dimensions of pediatric hematology/oncology nursing.
+Evidence-Based Practice project proposals that address clinical practice, educational, or administrative dimensions of pediatric hematology/oncology nursing.

 Note: Members of the APHON Board of Directors or persons serving on the APHON EBP/Research committee are not eligible to apply for this grant.

 Letter of Intent

-Interested applicants for the APHON Research Grant are required to submit a Letter of Intent (LOI).
-The LOI should follow the format below and will serve to permit assessment of eligibility for the award and the identification of qualified reviewers for the APHON Evidence-Based Practice Grant Panel.
+Interested applicants for the grant are required to submit a Letter of Intent (LOI).
+The LOI should follow the format below and will serve to permit the assessment of eligibility for the award and the identification of qualified reviewers for the APHON Evidence-Based Practice Grant Panel.

-Letters of Intent must be received by e-mail to the administrator of the grant, no later than 11:59 pm Central Time on March 31, 2019.
+Letters of Intent must be submitted through APHON's grant portal on Common Grant Application no later than 11:59 pm Central Time on May 31.